How One Dental Practice Is Losing $500,000 a Year Without Knowing It

 The next question was the obvious one: how much money is being lost due to an 18.6 percent broken rate.

 Root Data did the math.
 Adjusted production for the month was around $118,000.
-With 67 broken or canceled appointments, the estimated lost revenue for the month was $29,000.
-On an annual basis, this works out to roughly $350,000 lost each year from broken appointments alone.
+With 67 appointments canceled or rescheduled, the estimated lost revenue for the month was $29,000.
+On an annual basis, this amounts to roughly $350,000 in lost revenue from broken appointments alone.

 This is a significant amount of money, especially for a metric that nobody was tracking.